Billzg13/challenge/README.md

 The Utilities dir has the functions that are responsible for fetching data from the API or the Database

-The Templates dir has the html files on '/' it will return the index.html on '/send' if its a 'GET' it will return the index.html, if its a 'POST' it will return the gender.html \n on '/admin' if it's a 'GET' it returns the adminLogin.html, if its a 'POST' it will return the adminTrue.html \n on '/checkName' if it's a 'GET' it returns the adminTrue.html, if its a 'POST' it will return the adminLogin.html \n
+The Templates dir has the html files.
+On '/' it will return the index.html.
+On '/send' if its a 'GET' it will return the index.html, if its a 'POST' it will return the gender.html.
+On '/admin' if it's a 'GET' it returns the adminLogin.html, if its a 'POST' it will return the adminTrue.html.
+On '/checkName' if it's a 'GET' it returns the adminTrue.html, if its a 'POST' it will return the adminLogin.html.

 on /admin it will ask for your credentials to log in at the moment they are
 username: "bill"